czlee/debatekeeper/README.md

 To build this app, you will need to check out [that repository](https://github.com/mrn/numberpicker) and put it in ../numberpicker (relative to the directory where this repository is checked out on your computer).

+The other exclusion in this repository is the bell sound.
+I bought the bell sound from [SFXsource](http://www.sfxsource.com/), so I can't make it freely available.
+If you want to contribute and need this file, get in touch with me.
+The file (any sound file will do) should go at **res/raw/desk_bell.mp3**.
+(You'll probably find you can't build this app without a sound file there.)

 Adding debate styles
 --------------------